 Outside the kitchen:

 Stay fit by turning on some old school disco and dancing for 20 minutes.
-None of us feels like dancing.
+Few of us feel like dancing.
 Which is exactly when to do it.

 Read a story about JLo’s body and marvel at how trivial some of our thoughts can be at any given moment in history.

 Look up some favourite photos on your computer and print out ten.
 Tape them on entryways to rooms.
 And while you’re at it, delete all the mediocre photos on your computer.
 Who needs them?

-Write down a description of your most memorable holiday and what made it special for you.
+Write down a description of a memorable holiday and what made it special for you.
 Here’s betting that brainwork will linger in your dreams tonight.

 For cooped-up kids:

 If you are able to get outside, go for a walk and play our family favourite game of Dalmations.
 Decide on one object you are likely to see en route.
 Maybe count houses with red doors.
 Think of how many of that object you will find.
 See if you’re right and who is closest to their estimate.
 The winner gets a break that day from one family chore.
 The losers have to do twenty jumping jacks right there.

 When screen time no longer sustains, build something.
 Have a whole day of building with family members.
 Decide you are new on Planet Earth and have to create.
 Use your Lego or any building things you have.
 Conjure up food that uses no electricity.
 Hint: sandwiches.
 Share some of your results and send me a photo!

 Do a family funny census.
 Find out who snores, who can French braid hair, who can rub their tummy and scratch their head simultaneously, who likes ginger, and who likes milk chocolate or dark chocolate.
 The list of your own census possibilities is endless but the key here is humour, not competition.
 Please send me some of your fun results!